List of Playboy Playmates of 1957: July

-Jean Jani (born October 31, 1931) is an American model.
+Norma Jean Jani (October 31, 1931 – October 26, 2021) was an American model.
 She was Playboy magazine's Playmate of the Month for the July 1957 issue.
 Her centerfold was photographed by Peter Gowland.

 August

 Dolores Donlon (born Patricia Vaniver; September 19, 1920 – November 30, 2012) was an American model and actress.
 She was Playboy magazine's Playmate of the Month for the August 1957 issue.

 Her centerfold was photographed by Peter Gowland.

 September

-Jacquelyn Prescott (born 1936) is an American model.
+Jacquelyn Prescott (born September 30 1936) is an American model.
 She was Playboy magazine's Playmate of the Month for the September 1957 issue.
 Her centerfold was photographed by Mario Casili, the first Playmate of his long career with Playboy.

 October

 Colleen Farrington (August 5, 1936 – October 12, 2015) was an American model and nightclub singer.
 She was Playboy magazine's Playmate of the Month for the October 1957 issue.
 Her centerfold was photographed by Peter Basch.

 Farrington died in Jupiter, Florida, at the age of 79.
-She is the mother of Academy Award-nominated actress Diane Lane.
+She was the mother of Academy Award-nominated actress Diane Lane.

 November

-Marlene Callahan (born August 24, 1937) is an American model, actress and photographer.
+Marlene Callahan (born August 24, 1937) is an American model, actress and, as Marlene Callahan Wallace, photographer.
 She was Playboy magazine's Playmate of the Month for the November 1957 issue.
 Her centerfold was photographed by Vivienne Lapham.

 December

-Linda Vargas (born April 20, 1939) is an American model.
+Linda Vargas (April 20, 1939 – May 26, 1973) was an American model.
 She was Playboy magazine's Playmate of the Month for the December 1957 issue.
 Her centerfold was photographed by Herbert Melford and Mike Shea.

 Vargas, who began modeling when she was a teenager, had a steady career before and after her Playmate appearance as a model and bit actress.
 Frequent Playboy photographer Peter Gowland used images of her in many of his instruction books.

+She died on May 26, 1973, at the age of 34.